mlflow/mlflow-website/website/blog/2024-11-07-bedrock-chat-model-part-1/index.md

 **Knowledge Bases**: Amazon Bedrock supports the creation of Knowledge Bases to implement Retrieval Augmented Generation workflows.
 It consists of data sources (on S3 or webpages) and a vector store.

-Bedrock agent's execution process (and the following trace is grouped as such) consists of:
+Bedrock agent's execution process and the corresponding tracing is grouped in such a manner:

 **Pre-processing**
 This step validated, contextualizes and categorizes user input.